Sacha is a formidable young racing star, with a track-record of victories and titles in some of the most prestigious single-seater championships.

 Taking the step up to FIA Formula 3 in 2018, Sacha impressed from the very beginning, storming to victory at the notoriously tricky street circuit of Pau.
 Having a string of strong performances against the fiercely competitive grid, the 19-year-old driver sealed off his season with a place on the podium at the historic Macau Grand Prix in November.

-2019 has been another stellar year for Sacha Fenestraz as his quest for success took him to Asia with his racing career continuing to go from strength-to-strength.
+2019 was another stellar year for Sacha Fenestraz as his quest for success took him to Japan with his racing career continuing to go from strength-to-strength.
 Becoming the 2019 Japanese Formula 3 champion, he has now claimed three titles in five years of single-seater racing.
-This year, he stood on the top step of the rostrum eight times, mastering some of the most challenging race tracks in South East Asia along the way.
+He stood on the top step of the rostrum eight times, mastering some of the most challenging race tracks in South East Asia along the way.
 In addition to this, Sacha impressed in his debut season of GT racing as he made his mark with a podium and top-five finishes in Super GT300 to finish sixth overall.